ARGUS-IS

+A bird’s eye view of the system.

 The ARGUS-IS, or the Autonomous Real-Time Ground Ubiquitous Surveillance Imaging System, is a Defense Advanced Research Projects Agency (DARPA) project contracted to BAE Systems.

-ARGUS is an advanced camera system it uses hundreds of cellphone cameras in a mosaic to video- and auto-track every moving object within a 15 sqmi area.
+ARGUS is an advanced camera system.
+It uses hundreds of cellphone cameras in a mosaic to video- and auto-track every moving object within a 15 sqmi area.

 ARGUS is a form of wide-area persistent surveillance system which allows for one camera to provide such detailed video that users can collect "pattern-of-life" data and track individual people inside the footage anywhere within the field of regard.
 It uses air assets (crewed aircraft, drones, blimps, aerostats) to persistently loiter and record video of a 36 sqmi area with enough detail to track individual pedestrians, vehicles or other objects of interest as long as the air asset remains circling above.
 Automatic object-tracking software called Persistics from the Lawrence Livermore lab allows users to auto-track every moving object within the field of regard (36 sq miles) and generate geolocation chronographs of each individual vehicle and pedestrian's movements, making them searchable via geolocation query.

 As ARGUS floats overhead for months at a time, it dragnet tracks every moving person and vehicle and chronographs their movements, allowing forensic investigators to rewind the footage and watch the activities of anyone they select within the footage.